 MRI FACILITIES: Magnetic Resonance Imaging (MRI) scanners generate a very strong magnetic field within and surrounding the MR scanner.
 As this field is always on, unsecured magnetically susceptible (ferromagnetic) materials, even at a distance, can accelerate into the bore of the magnet with a force significant enough to cause severe injury or damage to the equipment, patient, and/or any personnel in its path.
-Anyone entering the MR environment without being thoroughly screened by qualified MR personnel may potentially compromise his/her safety and/or the safety of everyone in the MR environment.
+Anyone entering the MR environment without being thoroughly screened by qualified MR personnel may potentially compromise their safety and/or the safety of everyone in the MR environment.
 It is the MRI technologist's responsibility to control all access to the scan room.
-As a student, you too become part of this safety team adhering to all MRI safety policies and procedures.
+Students become part of the MRI safety team adhering to all MRI safety policies and procedures.

-PURPOSE: The purpose of the policy is to ensure the safety of the Radiologic Technology students before entering a Magnetic Resonance Imaging scanning room/field.
-It assures that appropriate MRI safety in-services have been completed annually for each student.
+PURPOSE: The purpose of this policy is to ensure the safety of the Radiologic Technology students before entering a Magnetic Resonance Imaging scanning room/field.
+It assures appropriate MRI Safety in-services have been completed annually for each student.